pharo-ai/linear-models-posts/using-logistic-regression.md

 We will use data from the [National Institute of Diabetes and Digestive and Kidney Diseases](https://www.kaggle.com/uciml/pima-indians-diabetes-database) to train the machine learning to be able to predict if someone has or not diabetes based in their physical condition.

+"INCLUDE THE PREDICTION OF THE DIABETES IN THE CONCLUSION..."

 ## Table of Contents
 - [Preprocessing the data](#Preprocessing-the-data)
 - [Training the machine learning model](#Training-the-machine-learning-model)